 TCIR is calculated as follows:

 The number of Occupational Safety and Health Administration (OSHA) recordable cases multiplied by 200,000 productive hours (i.e. 2,000 work-hours per year per employee multiplied by 100 employees) divided by the total number of productive hours for the year.

 OSHA defines a recordable injury or illness as a work-related incident which results in death, days away from work, restricted work or transfer to another job, medical treatment beyond first aid, or loss of consciousness.
 The lower the TCIR, the better the performance.

-Please click the button below for each island region as well as a consolidated Hawaiian Electric TCIR (in Excel format).
+Please click the button below for historical data for each island region as well as a consolidated Hawaiian Electric TCIR (in Excel format).

 Lost Time Rate